alexandreravelli/LinuxCommand/LinuxCommands-Ubuntu-Debian.md

-# LinuxCommands RHEL - Ubuntu - Debian
+# LinuxCommands Ubuntu - Debian
 in progress